-G. Official Duties/Work Assignments
+D. Official Work Duties/Assignments

-Employee agrees to perform only official duties during their authorized work hours while at the alternative work site, and to establish/maintain communications arrangements (or links) that ensure availability to interface with his/her supervisor or official duty station.
-Employee agrees to complete all assigned work according to procedures mutually agreed to by the employee and supervisor in accordance with the guidelines and standards detailed in the employee's performance plan.
+I agree to perform only official duties during my authorized work hours while at the alternative work site, and to establish/maintain communications arrangements that ensure availability to interface with my supervisor/manager and/or official duty station.
+I am expected to complete all assigned work according to procedures mutually agreed to by me and my supervisor/manager in accordance with the guidelines and standards detailed in my performance plan and all applicable policies.